telephone call

 While snaking does the job for minor drainage issues, it's not a deep clean.
 Think of it as poking a hole in the problem, not removing the problem entirely.

-Now let’s talk about hydro jetting, the big guns.
-This method uses high pressure water, up to 8,000 PSI, to blast away clogs, grease, sludge, and tree roots inside your sewer lines.
+Now let's talk about hydro jetting, the big guns.
+This method uses high pressure water jet pipe cleaning, typically in the 3,000 to 4,000 PSI range, to blast away clogs, grease, sludge, and tree roots inside your sewer lines.

 We insert a specialized nozzle attached to a hydro jetting hose into your main line.
-Then, using a professional-grade hydro jetting machine, we unleash water jets that scour every inch of the pipe walls clean.
+Then, using a professional grade hydro jetting machine, we unleash water jets that scour every inch of the pipe walls clean.
+A camera inspection is essential before hydro jetting, since it confirms the pipe material and condition can handle the pressure.

 • Removes grease, food particles, roots, and even hardened mineral buildup